abecryptools/ACABELLA/README.md

 ### ACABELLA web application

 It provides a web interface for analyzing the security of ABE schemes.
-The prototype can be launch from tools/acabella_web via
+The prototype can be launched from tools/acabella_web via
 flask:

 ```